Best October Prime Day deals on SSD & storage

 - Crucial P3, 2TB PCIe NVMe Gen 3 M.2 SSD – $82 (18% off)

-Our pick for the best PCIe Gen 3 has been tumbling in price all year—and right now it’s getting close to its all-time low again.
-If you have to buy something before next week, this is a pretty decent price.
+Our pick for the best PCIe Gen 3 has been tumbling in price all year, and right now it’s close to its all-time low again.
+Even at a few bucks more than the absolute lowest price for both the 1TB and 2TB models, this is a decent deal.

 Gen 4